-Gerhard Werle is an Extraordinary Professor at the University of the Western Cape (Cape Town, South Africa) since 2005 and Honorary Professor at North-West University of Political Science and Law (Xi’an, China).
+Gerhard Werle is an Honorary Professor at North-West University of Political Science and Law (Xi’an, China).
+He was an Extraordinary Professor at the University of the Western Cape (Cape Town, South Africa) from 2005 until 2018.
 He has been visiting professor at various universities worldwide, including University of Cape Town, Kansai University (Osaka, Japan), University of Sydney, University of Technology (Sydney, Australia), and Columbia Law School (New York, USA).
-At present, Prof. Werle is Dean for International Affairs at the Law Faculty of Humboldt-Universität, as well as Director-in-Chief of Franz-von-Liszt-Institut für Internationales Strafrecht
+At present, Gerhard Werle is Dean for International Affairs at the Law Faculty of Humboldt-Universität zu Berlin.

 Amongst his main research areas are: